AlanTeeWeiLoon/React-Course-Content/README.md

 <p>Callback function means the function is not called immediately but called whenever useEffect wanted it to be called.</p>

 <p>useEffect will be called on every re-render, this is a bad way.
-So id dont want to call it after every re-render, we have to pass in a dependency array.</p>
+So if dont want to call it after every re-render, we have to pass in a dependency array.</p>

 ![image](https://github.com/AlanTeeWeiLoon/React-Course-Content/assets/104622787/a5c6d5e3-851c-40e5-a9c6-bbf8adf41c8b)